oaregithub/oare_mono/README.md

 ![](./readme-imgs/create-pr.png)

 Next, use the right pane to link the PR to the associated issue that you are working on.
-By linking the PR and the issue, when the PR is merged into `master`, the issue will automatically close.
+By linking the PR and the issue, when the PR is merged into `master`, the issue will automatically close and will subsequently be removed from the list of current issues.

 ![](./readme-imgs/link-issue.png)